sara-nl/griddocs/source/Pages/Advanced/softdrive_on_laptop.rst

 The instructions below have been tested in three different OS distributions:

-* Mac OS X El Capitan
+* Mac OS Ventura 13.5
 * Centos 6.8 Desktop
 * Ubuntu 16.04 Desktop